GunnarGriese/gunnargriese.github.io/_posts/2024-10-31-gtm-server-side-bigquery-google-sheets.md

 The Chaos solution comes in two flavors (meaning two tags to choose from), each tailored to different use cases:

 1. **Write to BigQuery**: This tag allows you to send any data from sGTM—whether event data or variables (also from other Pantheon solutions)—directly to BQ.
 It is ideal for custom use cases where you need complete control over what's stored and analyzed.
-2. **Write Event Data to BigQuery**: This is a streamlined version that automatically pulls event data (not variables) from sGTM, offering a faster, more straightforward setup.
+2. **Write Event Data to BigQuery**: This is a streamlined version that automatically pulls data from sGTM's event data model (meaning variables ar enot available), offering a faster, more straightforward setup.

 Both variants can be customized within sGTM to match your unique needs, from schema setup to permissions.
 Eventually, this will give you full control over and offer flexibility for your data flow.